evelyn0414/OPERA/datasets/mmlung/README.md

 1. Download and unzip the data
 2. Put the `Trimmed Data from phone` and `spirometry_ground_truth` folder under this directory.
-3. Extract the ground truth to use: `python extract_mmlung.py`
+3. Extract the ground truth to use: `python extract_mmlung.py`.
+'All_path.xlsx' will be generated for use.